awto/mixfix-clj/README.md

 There is also `clojure.tools.mixfix/defn` macros which simply redirects to `clojure.core/defn` but wraps arguments with operators parsing macros.

-Plain clojure forms may be also converted back into mixfix syntax.
+Plain clojure application may be also converted back into mixfix syntax.

 ```clojure